60dimension/IELTS-Vocabularies/Vocabulary04.md

 NASA, the National Aeronautics and Space Agency, today announced in Florida that the next space shuttle mission has been cancelled.

-Surely, It is an economic nonsense to deplete the world of natural resources.
+Surely, It is economic nonsense to deplete the world of natural resources.

 This debate is long overdue.